chrisheckler/pure_python_pipeline/README.md

 Data acquisition, define data set being a dictionary with multiple keys and random values.

 ### Stage 1
-Data transform making all values lowercase
+Data transform making all keys lowercase

 ### Stage 2
-Transform data by multiplying numerical values by 10
+Transform data by multiplying values by 12

 ### Stage 3
-Report summary statistics on numerical values
+Report summary statistics on values